NoMeCompila/NoMeCompila/README.md

 <h1 align="center">Hi 👋, I'm Fernando Caballero from Corrientes Argentina</h1>
 <h3 align="center">QA Automation / Software Developer</h3>

 <h3 align="justify">I'm an advanced student of the systems career and passionate about technology and the world of data.
-I have experience in development and data analysis, I am currently working as a QA Automation trainee at Globant.
+I have experience in development and data analysis, I am currently working as a QA Automation Jr at Globant.
 I am in constant training and open to new technologies and professional growth</h3>

 😃 ABOUT ME: